The term e-commerce has become an integral part of the modern digital landscape, with businesses and consumers alike engaging in transactions online.

 While dictionaries often favor the hyphenated form, many businesses and digital platforms use the simpler “ecommerce” to align with modern branding practices.

-- “E-commerce” peaked in the early 2000s but has been on a steady decline since 2008.
+- “E-commerce” was dominant in the early 2000s but has steadily declined.

 Google Trends Insights